NewsAppsUMD/final-project-amandavhernan/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-7f7980b617ed060a017424585567c406b6ee15c891e84e1186181d67ecf80aa0.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=10863207)

+## Update | 5/6/23

+This week, I analyzed the dataset I'm working with a bit further by finding the top counties, states, and ZIP codes with the most PFAS sites and determining whether there are any racial/ethnic or income disparities.
+Since the dataset isn't that reliable because of missing Census demographic information, I don't think it's a good idea to lean on this analysis in my final news app.
+Instead, I want my app to be more exploratory and allow users to navigate the data however they choose to.
+I'm envisioning a color-coded locator map and a searchable table as the main elements.
+For the map, users will be able to hover each point to learn more about it.
+Some information I plan to include is the site/facility name, address, total pfas level detected, and demographics (race/ethnicity, housing, median household income, etc.).
+For the overall aesthetic of my news app, I'm planning to keep it very simple with green as a possible accent color.
+I may also incorporate some emojis or other graphics to make it more interesting and engaging.

 ## Update | 4/28/23

 This week, I largely focused on extracting Census variables and experimenting with how my app will function and what it will look like.
 Before extracting any Census variables, I cleaned the dataset a bit by fixing some typos.
 Then, I extracted the cleaned dataset and created three different versions to hold Census data by state, county, and ZIP code.
 I also updated the SQLite database I made last week with the clean dataset.
 Next week, I plan to take these dataframes and analyze each one using the newly added Census variables.
 I'm particularly interested in finding disparities by race/ethnicity and income, but I also plan to explore the other variables.